Pheme-Protocol/Pheme-Docs/docs/ecosystem/03-faq.md

 ### Where can I get help?
 - Check this FAQ
 - Visit our Discord community (coming soon)
-- Contact support@pheme-ai.xyz
 - Open a GitHub issue

-### How do I upgrade my account?
-Visit the account settings page while connected with your wallet to view upgrade options.